 Early in the Covid-19 pandemic, many public and private organizations got away with ignoring the security concerns of popular cloud-based providers due to the urgent need to stay connected.
 Those days are over.
-Let’s take a closer look at the tough but important questions you should be asking about your video conferencing solution to ensure data compliance in an increasingly complex threat and regulatory environment.
+Let’s take a closer look at the challenging but essential questions you should ask about your video conferencing solution to ensure data compliance in an increasingly complex threat and regulatory environment.

-1. What type of video conferencing data is important, and why?
+1. What type of video conferencing data is essential, and why?

-When it comes to data protection, your first thoughts might be about where and how your organization stores its confidential documents, intellectual property, or financial information.
-But there is plenty of personal data shared and handled via video conferencing as well.
-Considering the fact that remote and hybrid meetings using video conferencing are now a standard way of communicating in most professional settings, it’s critical that your team understands why data protection matters here, too.
+Regarding data protection, your first thoughts might be about where and how your organization stores its confidential documents, intellectual property, or financial information.
+But plenty of personal data is shared and handled via video conferencing as well.
+Because remote and hybrid meetings using video conferencing are now a standard communication method in most professional settings, your team must also understand why data protection matters here.

-The personal data that is shared over video is subject to GDPR protections in Europe, PII regulations in the U.S, and other local- and industry-based compliance standards, and for good reason.
-When participating in video meetings, sensitive information could be shared verbally, but there are other considerations as well.
-What about:
+The personal data shared over video is subject to GDPR protections in Europe, PII regulations in the U.S., and other local- and industry-based compliance standards, and for a good reason.
+When participating in video meetings, sensitive information could be shared verbally, but other considerations exist.

 - The names of the meeting participants?

 - The title and context of the meeting?